yongyx/Bubble-Tea-Store-Locator/README.md

 <img width="402" alt="Screen Shot 2022-03-29 at 6 47 50 PM" src="https://user-images.githubusercontent.com/56427665/160734387-a5d71cd3-e269-457c-b797-4df12ad7a62d.png">

 ### Choice 1: Display Boba Shops
 This choice allows users to display a list of bubble tea stores.
 The user selects a range given in miles, which then displays a list of bubble tea stores within that given range.
+There are a total of 4 ranges of distances given.

 <img width="448" alt="Screen Shot 2022-03-29 at 6 49 24 PM" src="https://user-images.githubusercontent.com/56427665/160734542-cbe9fed7-c3bc-4792-91b0-8e6bb6a2cf89.png">